televandalist/RADocsTEMP/docs/support/faq.md

 ## What is HARDCORE mode?

-HARDCORE mode is an additional feature to separate out the good gamers from the great gamers: HARDCORE mode disables **all** savestate ability in the emulator: you would not be able to save and reload at any time.
-You would have to complete the game and get the achievements first time, just like it were on the original console.
-In reward for this, you will earn both the standard and the HARDCORE achievement, in effect earning double points!
-A regular game worth 400 points, is now worth 800 if you complete it fully on HARDCORE!
-For example: if you complete the game fully for 400 points, you then have the opportunity to earn another 400 on HARDCORE.
+If you want to have a one-to-one replication of how you used to play retro games in the distant past, then HARDCORE mode is what you are looking for.
+This feature restricts the player from ever loading save states (creating them is allowed for practice/ticket purposes when not playing on HARDCORE), using cheats, and any speed-altering features like rewinding, slow-motion, and advancing the game one frame at a time by using the emulator's built-in functions.
+Note that the only exception to altering speed is fast-forward which IS allowed.
+Basically, you are playing the game without the game-altering enhancements emulators come with.

+While you will still be able to get achievements in Softcore, playing on HARDCORE mode is the only way to earn a Mastery for a game, displaying your skill- and prowess to your fellow retro achievers and competitors by showing up on the game's page as a master of the game, as well as on the main leaderboard.
+Playing on HARDCORE will also allow you to set times, scores or participate in miscellaneous challenges on game-specific leaderboards.

-**Note**: If you want to play with the HARDCORE mode disabled (also known as "softcore"), expect to have some issues.
+**Note**: If you want to play with the HARDCORE mode disabled (also known as "Softcore"), expect to have some issues.
 Read in [this link Why you shouldn't use the load state feature](Why-you-shouldn't-use-the-load-state-feature).